btrask/stronglink/SECURITY.md

 - Create some sort of high level test suite (mostly end-to-end tests rather than unit tests)
 - Support Markdown parsing in a separate process with sandboxing
 - Do thorough error checking everywhere (currently only in some places)
-- Do parsing through a safe string wrapper/library (something like Nom...)
+- Do parsing through a safe string wrapper/library (work in progress)
 - Write a simple new template system based on [Google's Gumbo HTML parser](https://github.com/google/gumbo-parser)
 - Release a set of contributing guidelines (more than just the above)
 - Contribute some new compiler warnings to Clang and/or GCC